ioajs/ioa/README.md

 #### NODE_ENV

-Differentiated configuration for different runtime environments is achieved by configuring the global NODE_ENV environment variable.
+The global NODE_ENV environment variable is configured to enable differential configuration for different runtime environments.

-NODE_ENV is normally defined as a global variable and should be used as a temporary variable if you need to switch environment variable profiles temporarily.
+NODE_ENV is normally defined as a global variable and temporary variables should be used if temporary switching of environment variable profiles is required.

 #### Configuration example